MCL Tear Concord, MO

 Diagnosing an MCL Tear in Concord, MO

-Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to confirm the extent of the injury.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to determine the injury’s extent.
 At Axes Physical Therapy, we offer free injury screenings in Concord, MO.
 With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Concord, MO for MCL Tears